ADVANTICS/documentation/products/adm-pc-bi25/docs/5_Mechanical_and_Electrical_Technical_Overview.md

 ## **4.1.5.
 Efficiency Measurement**

-{{ figure('../assets/1.png', 'Module attached to heatsink') }}
+{{ figure('../assets/1.png', 'Voltage and current envelope') }}

-The current and voltage relationship of ADM-PC-BI25 is shown in Figure.
+The voltage and current relationship of ADM-PC-BI25 is shown in Figure 4.
 The envelope is limited by a 50 kW power rating, +-60 A current limit, and 500V-950 V voltage range.

-{{ figure('../assets/2.png', 'Module attached to heatsink') }}
+{{ figure('../assets/2.png', 'Efficiency vs Power Rating') }}

-{{ figure('../assets/3.png', 'Module attached to heatsink') }}
+{{ figure('../assets/3.png', 'Efficiency vs Power Rating') }}

-Efficiency measurements of ADM-PC-BI25 at different bus voltage and power ratings are shown in Figure X and X+1.
+Efficiency measurements of ADM-PC-BI25 at different bus voltage and power ratings are shown in Figure 5 and 6.
 Higher bus voltage allows this module to achieve superior efficiency up to 98.7%.

 ## **4.1.6.
 Cooling considerations**